SfwanA/OSProject-Ahmad-/README.md

 Based on the output, it shows that the available disk space is 20GB, 35% of the disk size is used, and the remaining 65% is free space
 ```
 13. Name the version and hardware architecture of the linux Virtual environment. ***(1 mark)*** __Based on the output of question no 10, it shows that version of the Linux kernel is 6.5.0-1025-azure, and the hardware architecture is x86_64.__

 14. What is the difference between **ls** vs **ls -asl**. ***(1 mark)***.
 ```
 Based on the output of question no 5 and 6, ls means lists all the file in the current directory, while a means all files including the hidden one, s means display the size, and l means provides detailed listing, which includes file permissions, number of links, owner, group, file size, modification date, and filename.

 to conclude, ls lists file names, while ls -asl shows detailed info, including hidden files and sizes.
 ```
-15. What is the TLB size of the Virtual CPU. ***(1 mark)*** __Based on the output of question no 8, there are two processors, and both processors (processor 0 and processor 1) TLB size is 2560 4K pages__
+15. What is the TLB size of the Virtual CPU. ***(1 mark)***. __Based on the output of question no 8, there are two processors, and both processors (processor 0 and processor 1) TLB size is 2560 4K pages__

-16. What is the CPU speed of the Virtual CPU. ***(1 mark)*** __Based on the output of question no 8, CPU speed is listed as 3012.612 MHz for processor 0 and 3006.725 MHz for processor 1__
+16. What is the CPU speed of the Virtual CPU. ***(1 mark)***. __Based on the output of question no 8, CPU speed is listed as 3012.612 MHz for processor 0 and 3006.725 MHz for processor 1__

-17. What is the top running process that consumes the most CPU cycles. ***(1 mark)*** __Based on the output of question no 9, it shows that the top running process that consumes most of the cpu is process with PID 937 which consume 2.7% of the CPU__
+17. What is the top running process that consumes the most CPU cycles. ***(1 mark)***. __Based on the output of question no 9, it shows that the top running process that consumes most of the cpu is process with PID 937 which consume 2.7% of the CPU__

 ## Running your own container instance.